 I feel like it’s an almost existential rage brought on by an increasingly changing world.

 I want to address that feeling though, as I bet I’m not the only person of my generation with this inner angry beast lingering around.
 I feel we’ve somehow drawn the shit end of some cosmic personality stick, and as a result, there are thousands of us plastering on a grin whilst internally firing up the two finger salute and dreaming of boarding a ferry to anywhere other than the life we’re in.

 Is it just me?
 I don’t think it is.
 I think there’s a collective short fuse amongst those of us known rather irritatingly as ‘Millennials’ or ‘Generation Y’.

 We’ve dealt with a lot of change.
 A lot.
 In a really short space of time, too.
-Our adaptability is second to fucking none.
+Our skill when it comes to adaptability is second to fucking none.

 We’re the children who lurched frantically from Rainbow to Noel’s House Party, from recording the Spice Girls off the radio onto a cassette to the advent of the CD.
 We navigated the waters of the Acorn Archimedes and the floppy disks that were actually physically floppy, to the revolutionary introduction of AOL and the dial-up modem.
 Our world developed at a terrifying pace; cable TV, ICQ, chat rooms, MSN, pagers, the first ever mobile phones.

 We are the absolute masters of change and adaption…and I think we’re all becoming totally sick of it.

 A lifetime of monumental progress has rendered many of us furious at the constant requirement to keep up.
 Smart tech, VR, social media as a continual burden in our personal and professional lives…we’ve never had the slightest bit of let up in 30 odd years.